-“When you start at a community college with a one-year program or two-year associate’s degree, you’re done and out working in the industry two or three years faster than your peers,” said Phil Ollenberg, a higher education leader, Ph.D. candidate and industry expert with 15 years experience in enrollment management, marketing and admissions at Bow Valley College.
+“When you start at a community college with a one-year program or two-year associate’s degree, you’re done and out working in the industry two or three years faster than your peers,” said Phil Ollenberg, an assistant registrar and industry expert with 15 years experience in enrollment management, marketing and admissions at Bow Valley College.
 “That’s two or three years of additional career income and career growth.
 If you choose to continue on to a bachelor’s degree later — great.
 If not, you’re still in many ways ahead of your peers in terms of real experience.”

 Also, you’re ensuring you don’t leave empty-handed halfway through, like so many bachelor’s candidates wind up doing.

 “Even if students want a four-year degree, starting at a two-year community college is an excellent idea,” Ollenberg said.
 “That way, even if you stop after two years, you still have a credential — an associate’s degree — rather than nothing if you went directly into a bachelor’s degree.
 Community colleges invest a lot of time and effort into making sure their associate’s degrees transfer into four-year degrees at other schools.”